For the Cool in You

-For the Cool in You is the third studio album by American R&B musician and songwriter Babyface.
-The album was released on August 24, 1993.
+For the Cool in You is the third studio album by American R&B musician and songwriter Babyface released by Epic in North America on 24 August 1993.
 The album reached number sixteen on the US Billboard 200 and at number two on the Top R&B Albums chart.
 The album spawned five singles, the lead single (and title track) "For the Cool in You" (US No. 81, R&B No. 10), "Never Keeping Secrets" (US No. 15, R&B No. 3), "And Our Feelings" (US No. 21, R&B No. 7), "Rock Bottom", and "When Can I See You" which became his biggest (and third) top-ten hit on the Billboard Hot 100, peaking at number four, and reaching number six on the Hot R&B Singles chart.

 The album received a nomination in the category of Best Male R&B Vocal Performance at the 37th Grammy Awards.
 On January 29, 1997, the album was certified 3× Platinum by the Recording Industry Association of America (RIAA).